michaelnisi/blake/README.md

 From the header and the content of the input file Blake constructs a source object, with which the bake function of the according view module is applied.
 This is done for all input files in parallel.
 The static resources are copied to the output directory.
 And that's it—site generated.
 Because you are implementing the bake functions of the views yourself, you are free to chose whatever markup and templating you like.
 Blake takes care of the routing.

 ### Configuration
-When Blake starts it requires a configuration module, which it expects to find at:
+When Blake starts it requires a configuration module, which it expects to find in 'input/view/config.js'.

-    input/view/config.js

 The configuration defines the conventions for accessing input data and exports a map of bake functions with a template name as identifier.
 Each of your views has to implement a bake function.

 The following examples are written in CoffeeScript, which is not optimal for this README, I should provide examples in plain JavaScript.
 I hope you don't mind.
-OK, here is the config.coffee file of my site.
+OK, here is the 'config.coffee' file of my site.

     # This module covers configuration.